 This means that if you want to obtain logs for a given time range, you can do so by issuing one call for each consecutive minute (or other time range).
 Because log lines are batched by time received and made available, there is no "late arriving data."
 A response for a given minute will never change.
 You do not have to repeatedly poll a given time range to receive logs as they converge on our aggregation system.

-- start: inclusive, either unix timestamp (which by definition is UTC) or time in rfc3339 (specifies time zone); must be at least 5 minutes in the past.
+- start: inclusive; timestamp formatted unix (which by definition is UTC), unix nano, or rfc3339 (specifies time zone); must be at least 5 minutes in the past

-- count: return up to that many records; empty or negative means return all records.
+- count: return up to that many records

 - sample: return only a sample of records; sample=0.1 means return 10% (1 in 10) of records

-- fields: comma separated list of fields to return; when empty default list is returned.
+- fields: comma-separated list of fields to return; when empty default list is returned (9 fields)

 - timestamps (beta): format in which timestamp fields will be returned, one of: "unixnano" (default), "unix", "rfc3339"